 Full Day To Manchester – Saturday.

-After a lazy late morning and lunch, there is time to chill-out before the afternoon excursion to nearby York.
+York - after a lazy late morning and lunch, there is time to chill-out before the afternoon excursion to York, less than half an hour away.
 There is so much to see in this historic, walled city, notably the famous York Minster.
 Campers are divided into groups for the York Photo Challenge, encouraging each camper to explore, under supervision, many of the impressive buildings of this great city.
 There is time for shopping including the traditional shops in the ancient 'Shambles' area with its medieval buildings and cobbled streets.

-A wide variety of additional activities are offered daily to all campers after their principle programmes have finished.
+A choice of a wide variety of additional activities is on each weekday to all campers after their principle speciality programmes have finished.
+Here are some of the likely activities:

 |Aerobics||Arts and Crafts||Badminton|